 Filippo Inzaghi was so lethal he won the UCL in the worst form of his life

-At 33, Filippo Inzaghi won his second Champions League with Milan, scoring two goals in the final.
-He was mostly crap that year.
+At 33, Filippo Inzaghi secured his second Champions League title with AC Milan, scoring two goals in the final.
+He was mostly crap that season.

 Over the course of the 2006-07 season, Filippo Inzaghi was looking a little rusty.
 At 33 years old, playing as the decorative star atop Milan’s famous ‘Christmas tree’ formation, the World Cup-winning striker was, for once, failing to shine.